 Lennon Remembers, Jann S Wenner

-Lennon and Ono spent the night at the Hotel Sacha, where they enjoyed the famous rich chocolate cake Sacher Torte.
+Lennon and Ono spent the night at the Hotel Sacher, where they enjoyed the famous rich chocolate cake Sacher Torte.

 As with much of the couple's honeymoon, the events in Vienna were chronicled in The Ballad Of John And Yoko, which was recorded at EMI Studios in London the following month.